Resources

 These are the books that come up most often when home education families describe what shaped their approach.
 None are NZ-specific, but all are directly relevant.

-• How Children Learn — John Holt
+• How Children Learn by John Holt

 The foundational text for interest-led and child-directed education.
-Holt's observations of how children actually learn — rather than how we assume they learn — are hard to argue with.
+Holt's observations of how children actually learn, rather than how we assume they learn, are hard to argue with.

-• Free to Learn — Peter Gray
+• Free to Learn by Peter Gray

 A research-backed case for play-based, self-directed learning.
 Particularly useful if you are writing an unschooling or interest-led application.